DrPaulBrewer/market-pricing/README.md

 ####Call Markets: Crossing Order Queues to obtain CE price and trades

+The `marketPricing.crossSingleUnitDemandAndSupply(buyPrices, sellPrices)` function, on success, returns an object `{p: [p0,p1] or number, q: [q0,q1] or number}` representing the competitive equilibrium price or price range p, and competitive equilibrium quantity or quantity range q, treating the sorted numeric input arrays `buyPrices` and `sellPrices` as single units of demand or supply at the given prices.

 The `marketPricing.cross(buyQueue,sellQueue,bpCol,bqCol,spCol,sqCol)` function, on success, returns a 4 element array: [price, totalQuantity, buyQuantityArray, sellQuantityArray] where the buyQuantityArray and sellQuantityArrays provide the quantities traded from individual orders in buyQueue and sellQueue.